MilanKacar/milankacar.github.io/_posts/2024-9-25-eigenvecors-in-finance.md

 Where **λ₁, λ₂, ...** are the eigenvalues, and **v₁, v₂, ...** are the eigenvectors.
 - The **eigenvectors** represent the principal components, and the **eigenvalues** provide their corresponding magnitudes of risk contribution.

 PCA helps us reduce the dimensionality of our data, allowing us to express the entire 50x50 covariance matrix in terms of a smaller set of **principal components**.
+You can find more about it [here]().

 ---